Japan scientist ‘very pessimistic’ Olympics will happen

 The Olympics draw 11,000 athletes, with 4,400 Paralympians also attending — all the athletes with large staffs of trainers, coaches and support teams.
 Athletes are to stay in a sprawling housing complex on Tokyo Bay.
 The Olympics draw thousands of foreign visitors, and depend on air travel and hundreds of hotels.

 IOC member John Coates, who has overseen the preparations of the Tokyo Olympics, said last week the IOC believes it has given itself “as much time as possible.”
-But he acknowledged the possibility unprecedented changes.
+But he acknowledged the possibility od unprecedented changes.

 “It may be there is still an issue about the number of people congregating and those things, testing on athletes,” Coates said.
 “It’s too early to say.”